Skip to main content

 1.

-Several systematic strategies can be used to count all the possible outcomes of a ‘controlled’ situation.
+Several systematic strategies can be used to count all the possible outcomes of a "controlled" situation.
 These strategies include tree diagrams, tables, networks, and organised lists.
 The full set of possible outcomes can be used to express the probability of a chosen outcome as a fraction or percentage.
-There are six possible outcomes from rolling a standard dice and three of those outcomes are even numbers.
+There are six possible outcomes from rolling a standard die, and three of those outcomes are even numbers.
 The probability of rolling an even number is measured by 3 out of 6 or ½ or 50% or 0.5.
 Note that the ‘whole’ (one) is the set of all possible outcomes.

 2.